 A project concept was developed, describing the site and the storage complex, including a possible injection plan and the modelling of the storage performance to estimate the eventual distribution of the CO2 plume.
 Measures were considered to prevent significant irregularities relative to the potential risks identified, in particular with regard to the development of the monitoring plan.

-An important monitoring aspect that was studied relates to the natural values of CO_2 commonly found in the soil, which are called by the researchers "baseline" data.
-Everywhere, in the soil's pore spaces, some CO_2 is present, either due to biological activity in the soil or coming up from deep natural sources.
+An important monitoring aspect that was studied relates to the natural values of CO2 commonly found in the soil, which are called by the researchers "baseline" data.